christineywang/product-catalogue/README.md

 ## Taking a Closer Look at Your Code

-The four entries you see on your website are existing entries that were populated when you created your example space.
+The four entries you see on your web page are existing entries that were populated when you created your example space.
 To see where these entries are coming from, go back to the web app and click into the _Content_ section.
-You will see a total of 9 entries but in our website, only 4 entries are rendered.
+You will see a total of 9 entries but in our web page, only 4 entries are rendered.
 The reason is because in our `contentful.js` file, we are only fetching entries that have the _Product_ content type, which we've queried for by using the content type ID `2PqfXUJwE8qSYKuM0U6w8M`:

 ![content-type](images/content-type.png)

 <br>

-To simulate what your website code is doing from the web app, apply a filter of _Content type = Product_ in the search pill and you will see the four entries that our website is fetching:
+To simulate what your web project code is doing from the web app, apply a filter of _Content type = Product_ in the search pill and you will see the four entries our web page is fetching:

 ![product-content-type](images/product-content-type.png)

 <br>

-To understand which fields are getting rendered on your website, take a look at the JSON response of your API call.
+To understand which fields are getting rendered on your web page, take a look at the JSON response of your API call.
 All of the object keys are properties that you can access by passing them into your code:

 ![api-response](images/api-response.png)

 <br>

 However, if we are just rendering one content type, why do we have three content types in our content model?
 To answer this question, let's go back to the web app and click into the _Whisk Beater_ entry.
 Scroll down a bit and you will see two fields that link to other entries: _Categories_ and _Brand_.
-These linked entries use the two other content types that we have in our content model: _Category_ and _Brand_.
+These linked entries use the two other content types we have in our content model: _Category_ and _Brand_.

-Even though we are only fetching the _Product_ content type, we have access to other content type entries when we create reference fields in a content type.
+Even though we are only fetching the _Product_ content type, we have access to the other content type entries because we have reference fields in the _Product_ content type.

-Take a look at this rendered entry:
+Here is one of your rendered entries on your web page:

 ![product-expanded](images/product-expanded.png)

 <br>